Oldwoods By The Sea: Your Secret Haven In Pangasinan

-1. Spend REAL unplugged time
+1. Spend REAL unplugged time with the kid/s.

 Bobby & I are busybodies.
 Sometimes, it felt like we were doing more work rather than being hands-on with Yñigo.
 We turned our phones off and spent time bonding with the baby over books and toys we brought.
 We’d spend the mornings roaming the place – appreciating the numerous flowers, herbs and trees around us, and observing little critters (which Yñigo was fond of).
 At times, we’d go to the swimming pool to take a dip, or we’d stay on our balcony to enjoy the view of the endless sea amidst us.
 Overall, this trip refocused us and gave us a better appreciation of our roles as parents.

 2. Take a walk around their beautiful, thriving garden.

 All of the cottages here were built without damaging what was already here.
 So much win for a place that is grounded by the goals of ecotourism!